 This is a very critical step, along with other government financial support, in driving the recovery of the UK.

-The scheme is available on a temporary basis for nine months, backdated to 1 April 2020, and running until 31 December 2020, with the potential for extension if required.
+The scheme is available on a temporary basis for 9 months, backdated to 1 April 2020, and running until 31 December 2020, with the potential for extension if required.

 The scheme will be followed by a joint BEIS/HMT-led review of the Trade Credit Insurance market to ensure it can continue to support businesses in future.

-Eligible insurers can now apply for the Trade Credit Reinsurance scheme.
+View the rules and list of participating insurers for the Trade Credit Reinsurance scheme.

 Notes to editors